kmpf/uap/doc/source/index.rst

     We need a small package which demonstrates a quick pipeline, including the configuration and all required tools.

-Capture process output:
-    For all processes launched via ``unix_pipeline``, the respective stdout and stderr should be recorded and the last kB remembered, so that it can be included into the error message if a pipeline fails.
-    Also, the captured output should be incorporated into the YAML annotations which are written for every output file.

-    *Plus:* This would also allow for the automatic generation of SHA1 checksums on the fly.

 Steps should be able to access all ancestors:
     All upstream steps should be accessible via their step name or output file key.